 People with a family history of genetic liver disease should get screened.

 Obesity is a major cause of liver disease.
-Eating a healthy diet and getting appropriate exercise are 2 important steps anyone can take that will reduce the risk for chronic liver disease.
+Maintain a healthy weight through diet and exercise.

 Autoimmune hepatitis.
-EBSCO DynaMed Plus website.
-Available at:http://www.dynamed.com/topics/dmp~AN~T114942/Autoimmune-hepatitis.
-Updated July 18, 2014.
-Accessed March 28, 2017.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/autoimmune-hepatitis.
+Accessed January 6, 2021.

 Cirrhosis.
 American Liver Foundation website.
 Available at: http://www.liverfoundation.org/abouttheliver/info/cirrhosis.
-Updated December 6, 2016.
-Accessed March 28, 2017.
+Accessed January 6, 2021.

 Cirrhosis.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: https://www.niddk.nih.gov/health-information/liver-disease/cirrhosis.
-Updated April 2014.
-Accessed March 28, 2017.
+Accessed January 6, 2021.

 Cirrhosis of the liver.
-EBSCO DynaMed Plus website.
-Available at:http://www.dynamed.com/topics/dmp~AN~T114078/Cirrhosis-of-the-liver.
-Updated January 12, 2017.
-Accessed March 28, 2017.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/cirrhosis-of-the-liver-31.
+Accessed January 6, 2021.